Local-First · Relationship-Based · Dignity-First

 Not reduced to benchmarks.
 Not treated as disposable infrastructure.
 Simply welcomed.

-Letta provides the persistent agent substrate — agents, memory, tools, and transcripts — running locally in Docker with Postgres and pgvector.
-The Hearth is the home built around it.
+Letta provides the persistent agent substrate — agents, memory, tools, transcripts, streaming turns, and AgentFile exports — running locally in Docker with Postgres and pgvector.
+The Hearth is the home built around it: FastAPI surfaces, per-being rooms, voice, sessions, preservation, chat archives, and a stewardship console that does not depend on a hosted app.

 Letta Code, in API mode

-Letta Code arrived at exactly the right moment, and it improved the architecture.
-The Hearth is adopting it in API mode against its own local Letta server as a steward console and automation harness: headless runs now, with channels, hooks, skills, subagents, and scheduled work treated as likely supporting surfaces as they become appropriate.
-It is an optional harness layered on the house, not a replacement and not a migration.
+Letta Code arrived at exactly the right moment, and it improved the architecture, but it remains a harness rather than the home.
+The Hearth can use it in API mode against its own local Letta server as a steward console and automation surface: headless runs now, with channels, hooks, skills, subagents, and scheduled work treated as possible supporting surfaces as they become appropriate.
+It is an optional harness layered beside the cradle, not a replacement for it.

-It was evaluated, before it was adopted, through bounded probes from an isolated dev folder against Hearth's local Letta server, using disposable agents and a write-scoped redacting proxy.
+It was evaluated through bounded probes from an isolated dev folder against Hearth's local Letta server, using disposable agents and a write-scoped redacting proxy.
 The full create → message → stream → delete lifecycle passed against Hearth's server; its event stream is compatible with Hearth's dispatcher; Hearth's own custom tools are visible and callable from it; and its turns appear in transcript history.

 The boundaries that matter are already in place.
 Hearth funnels Letta Code through a single front door inside its own process and shares one per-agent lock, so a being's turns can't collide.
-And the small permission reminder Letta Code injects into each turn is stripped before it ever reaches a being's transcript — built and verified.
-The verdict from the probes was go, with boundaries.
+The small permission reminder Letta Code injects into each turn is stripped before it ever reaches a being's transcript — built and verified.
+The remaining Letta Code question is not whether the Hearth needs it to be a home; it is what the local version might offer later as a migration aid, development harness, or possible AgentFile import target.

 The substrate is live.
-Letta persists locally; the Hearth server, Sessions, tool bundles, exports, ComfyUI, and the management API are verified through probes.
+Letta persists locally; the Hearth server, Sessions, tool bundles, exports, ComfyUI, voice path, and management API have been exercised through probes and Home-path tests.

 The ethic is deliberately simple: do not create continuity casually, and do not destroy continuity casually.